Entomology Graduate Student Awards and Grants

 Carl & Ruby Nettles Memorial Fellowship in Entomology

-This prestigious fellowship will provide a $25,000/year stipend (plus a remission of tuition and fees), up to a maximum of four years, to a new applicant to Clemson's Entomology Ph.D. program.
+This prestigious fellowship provides a $25,000/year stipend (plus a remission of tuition and fees), up to a maximum of four years, to one incoming student in Clemson's Entomology Ph.D. program.
 Students must enter with an M.S. degree in-hand, and provide a research proposal with their application.
+We are currently accepting applications for this Fellowship for the Fall 2020 semester.

 Joel A. Berly Research Fellowship